Mary-Brenda/ChallengesToDo/README.md

 # Frequently Asked Questions by Company
-Find the questions at https://leetcode.com/
+Look through the list and then find the questions at https://leetcode.com/